needle-mirror/com.unity.sentis/Documentation~/serialize-a-model.md

+> [!NOTE]
+> Sentis is now called Inference Engine.
+The documentation has moved to `https://docs.unity3d.com/Packages/com.unity.ai.inference@latest`.
+Refer to the new location for the latest updates and guidance.
+Make sure to update your bookmarks and references accordingly.

 # Serialize a Model

-For larger models, it is advisable to use a serialized asset, which typically comes with the file extension `.sentis`.
+For larger models, it's advisable to use a serialized asset, which typically comes with the file extension `.sentis`.

 ## Create a Serialized Asset

-Once you've imported the ONNX file into your asset folder, you can click on it.
+Once you have imported the ONNX file into your asset folder, you can click on it.
 In the **Inspector** window, click  **Serialize to StreamingAssets**.
 This will create a serialized version of your model and save it in the **StreamingAssets** folder.

 ## Loading a Serialized Asset